Aeration, Decantation, Oxidation and More

 Many people are interested to know if our wines would benefit from decanting or aerating, versus pouring straight from the bottle.
 This is an important aspect of tasting wine, since we want our wines to showcase their best attributes.

 I remember my enology professor, a long time ago, teaching us the art of tasting by using the analogy of “Aladdin, the Genie and the Magic Lamp.”
 Imagine you are about to be the hero in this famous story.
 You went through a lot to care for this special bottle of wine.
-You may have rubbed it at this point in your life, but you definitely cradled it close to you with care.
+You may not have rubbed it at this point in your life, but you definitely cradled it close to you with care.
 Now the time has come to get your wishes to come true.
 Open the cork and let the Genie out of the bottle without spilling any on the carpet.
-From a small confined space, for possibly several years, you just released this genius wine, and all it wants to do is get out, get some air and stretch.
+You just released this genie’s wine from a small space, where it was possibly confined for several years.
 Monsieur Cross, my teacher, was pretty unconventional but he made his wine classes fun and I continue to adhere totally to that philosophy today.

 Oxidation: an example of this process is much like an apple turning brown after its skin is broken.